President of Adib Group Inc

 Kenneth B. Bowes

-Kenneth B. Bowes is Vice President – Transmission Performance responsible for the leadership of Transmission performance as it relates to customer impacts and benefits, development of key siting witnesses, transmission performance indicators, FERC and state regulatory plans, and operational compliance.
-He serves as a technical consultant and expert witness for various regulatory proceedings and large transmission projects.
+Kenneth Bowes is Vice President, Transmission Performance for Eversource Energy.
+He is responsible for the leadership and direction of Transmission performance as it relates to customer impacts and benefits, Transmission performance indicators, Federal and State regulatory plans, and operational compliance.
+He serves as a technical consultant and expert witness for various regulatory proceedings and large transmission projects including Northern Pass Transmission and Bay State Wind.

 Michael Cantor leads one of the country’s largest and most productive intellectual property law firms.
 After graduating from UConn with a B.S. in with honors in Chemical Engineering / Materials Engineering and a J.D., Michael became a partner at Fishman, Dionne & Cantor.
 Thirty years later, the firm has grown exponentially to more than 115 attorneys and patent agents, with offices in Hartford, Washington, D.C., Atlanta, Houston, and Detroit.
 Cantor Colburn’s clients include Fortune 100 companies, select high tech start-ups, universities, and numerous mid-size companies in the U.S., Japan, Korea, Europe, Israel and the Americas.
 Michael has represented businesses from a broad range of industries, including high-technology, entertainment, and consumer products.

 UConn has remained important in Michael’s life since graduating.
-He teaches patent law as an Adjunct Professor at UConn’s School of Law.
+He is a member of the Advisory Board for the School of Engineering, where he was inducted into the Hall of Fame, and the School of Law, where he teaches patent law as an Adjunct Professor at UConn’s School of Law.
 He is a former member of the UConn Foundation.
 Michael’s wife Shari is a UConn trustee, and two of their four sons are currently enrolled in UConn graduate schools.
 He serves on many other boards, including the Connecticut Technology Council, the Greater Hartford Arts Council, and the Connecticut Historical Society.

-Joel S. Douglas is a visiting lecturer at Trinity College.
-Earlier in his career, Mr. Douglas founded two medical device companies: Amira Medical, developer of the first alternate site glucose meter, and Sterling Medivations, developer of a series of insulin delivery devices.
-He currently holds 97 issued U.S. patents, 29 FDA product clearances and numerous foreign patents.
+Joel S. Douglas is a founding partner and patent agent at Nuventus LLC in Bonita Springs, FL.
+He is also is a visiting lecturer at Trinity College in Hartford, CT.
+Earlier in his career, Douglas founded two medical device companies: Amira Medical, developer of the first alternate site glucose meter and Sterling Medivations, developer of a series of insulin delivery devices.
+Currently, he holds 97 issued U.S. patents, 29 FDA product clearances and numerous foreign patents.

-Mr. Douglas earned his B.S. in Civil Engineering from the University of Connecticut and an M.S. in Computer and Information Science from the University of New Haven.
-He was honored by the UConn School of Engineering in 2005, when Mr. Douglas was inducted into the Academy of Distinguished Engineers.
-Early in his career, he held various positions at LifeScan, Komag, General Dynamics and United Nuclear.
+Douglas earned his B.S. in Civil Engineering from the University of Connecticut and an M.S. in Computer and Information Science from the University of New Haven.
+He was honored by the UConn School of Engineering in 2005, when he was inducted into the Academy of Distinguished Engineers.
+Early in his career, Douglas held various positions at LifeScan, Komag, General Dynamics, and United Nuclear.

 Connecticut native Anne Evans was appointed in January 2008 as the District Director of the US Department of Commerce District Office in Middletown, Connecticut.
 She is a successful business leader and entrepreneur with 30 years experience in international trade.
 Prior to her appointment she grew a family tire business in to an international tire recycling company developing recycling facilities and renewal energy facilities in Europe, Asia Pacific and Middle East.
 As director of the Department of Commerce Connecticut office she leads a team of business and trade professionals in assisting over 2,500 Connecticut companies grow their businesses and attract overseas customers.
 Since her appointment as Director she has led numerous statewide training projects, business development initiatives and trade missions to Europe, Asia, the Middle East and South America.